RESIDENCIES AT

 What’s expected of me as a resident?

-• Monthly studio visits with our staff and guest curators; sharing in-progress artwork and allowing some photos and/or videos that we can share on our social media, newsletter, etc.
+• Regular studio visits and check-ins with our staff and guest curators; sharing in-progress artwork and allowing some photos and/or videos that we can share on our social media, newsletter, etc.

 • There may be one or two additional activities we would like you to participate in, such as a small community dinner or reception.
 We will always let you know about these in advance.